Data Quality and Assurance are Vital in the Education Sector

 Typically, the education sector can experience a number of problems in data quality assurance.

-1. Lack of quality data
+1. Lack of quality data consolidated in a single source

 2. Unable to track performance systems crucial to the learning process